 What's the Centralized Technology Purchasing process?

 The Centralized Technology Purchasing process is the centralized purchasing process established and implemented by the District for purchasing technology equipment.
-It requires all technology purchases be approved and processed by the Technology Department prior to purchase.
+It requires all technology purchases be approved and processed by Technology Services prior to purchase.

 Why did the District establish the process?
 What's its purpose?